Wind Turbine Certification and Incentive Eligibility

 The Massachusetts Clean Energy Center (MassCEC) now requires either SWCC certification or NYSERDA qualification, and intends to rely primarily on the SWCC certified turbine list in the near future.
 Programs in Colorado, Iowa, Maine, Maryland, Minnesota, Nevada, New Jersey, and Vermont have indicated their intention to follow suit.

 In a 2006 SWCC survey, numerous state and utility incentive program managers indicated that certification could help expand their programs for small wind turbines.
-More than half of the states, utilities, and funding agencies with existing requirements for small wind turbines who responded to the SWCC survey indicated that they expect to use certification to supplement or replace their existing procedures.
+More than half of the states, utilities, and funding agencies with existing requirements for small wind turbines that responded to the SWCC survey indicated that they expect to use certification to supplement or replace their existing procedures.

 Historically, several states, including Colorado, Massachusetts and Vermont relied on the NYSERDA list to qualify small wind turbines for incentive programs.
 As more turbines have become certified, program managers have simplified the qualification procedures by adopting certification by SWCC or other accredited certification body as a means for eligibility.

 Testing a wind turbine to the requirements of the AWEA or IEC Standards usually takes at least 6 months due to the requirements of the Duration Test.
-Depending on the wind regime in which the test facility is located, testing and reporting can take as much as a year to complete.
+Depending on the wind regime in which the test facility is located, testing and reporting can take as long as a year to complete.
 Structural analysis can be performed in parallel with field testing.
 Depending on the quality of the test reports and the level of issue resolution required, SWCC certification is expected to take approximately 2-4 months after submission of test reports and a full application.
 The structural analysis of the wind turbine can be performed in parallel with the field testing.

 For medium wind turbines, the testing period for power and acoustics is considerably shorter.
 Testing and reporting may take several months to complete.
 The SWCC certification process is expected to take approximately 2 months once test reports are received.